Political sociology: Max Weber

-In his view, every historical relation between rulers and ruled contained such elements and they can be analysed on the basis of this tripartite distinction.
+In his view, every historical relation between rulers and ruled contained such elements, and they can be analysed based on this tripartite distinction.
 He notes that the instability of charismatic authority forces it to "routinise" into a more structured form of authority.
 In a pure type of traditional rule, sufficient resistance to a ruler can lead to a "traditional revolution".
-The move towards a rational-legal structure of authority, utilising a bureaucratic structure, is inevitable in the end.
-Thus this theory can be sometimes viewed as part of the social evolutionism theory.
+The move towards a rational-legal structure of authority, utilising bureaucracy, is inevitable in the end.
+Thus, this theory can sometimes be viewed as part of the social evolutionism theory.
 This ties to his broader concept of rationalisation by suggesting the inevitability of a move in this direction, in which "Bureaucratic administration means fundamentally domination through knowledge."

 Weber described many ideal types of public administration and government in Economy and Society (1922).
 His critical study of the bureaucratisation of society became one of the most enduring parts of his work.
 It was Weber who began the studies of bureaucracy and whose works led to the popularisation of this term.
 Many aspects of modern public administration go back to him and a classic, hierarchically organised civil service of the Continental type is called "Weberian civil service".
 As the most efficient and rational way of organising, bureaucratisation for Weber was the key part of the rational-legal authority and furthermore, he saw it as the key process in the ongoing rationalisation of the Western society.
-Weber's ideal bureaucracy is characterised by hierarchical organisation, by delineated lines of authority in a fixed area of activity, by action taken (and recorded) on the basis of written rules, by bureaucratic officials needing expert training, by rules being implemented neutrally and by career advancement depending on technical qualifications judged by organisations, not by individuals.
+Weber's ideal bureaucracy is characterised by hierarchical organisation, by delineated lines of authority in a fixed area of activity, by action taken (and recorded) based on written rules, by bureaucratic officials needing expert training, by rules being implemented neutrally and by career advancement depending on technical qualifications judged by organisations, not by individuals.